Nix and NixOS

 Run

-to visualize the dependencies of a Nix store path:nix run github:utdemir/nix-tree -- /nix/store/<path>
+nix-treeto visualize the dependencies of a Nix store path:nix run github:utdemir/nix-tree -- /nix/store/<path> -

 Run